allen-yyy/haribote/README.md

-This is haribote os's repository
+# This is haribote os's repository

-这是与haribote相关的库
+### Warning : Development of this system has stopped.
+See the new operating system : https://github.com/allen-yyy/HariboteForMetaverse.